gscottstukey/Localebnb/README.md

 Also, [Galvanize (a.k.a.
 Zipfian Academy)](http://www.zipfianacademy.com/) for an amazing education.

-A special thank you (& apology) to AirBnB, whose amazing service was an inspiration for this project.
+A special thank you (& apology) to Airbnb, whose amazing service was an inspiration for this project.
 I hope you are inspired by this project enough to include this functionality in your search

 ## Glossary of Terms
 * [TF-IDF aka Term Frequency - Inverse Document Frequency](http://en.wikipedia.org/wiki/Tf%E2%80%93idf)
 * [Naive-Bayes Classification](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)
-* [Word2Vec](http://code.google.com/p/word2vec/) - I *heartemoji* Word2Vec
+* [Word2Vec](http://code.google.com/p/word2vec/) - I *::heartemoji::* Word2Vec